Too Late: Father & Son's Regret

 Dylan frowned slightly but didn't ask further.

 "I don't want this ugly cake!"
 Allen suddenly noticed the cake box on the table and slapped it down.
 The box fell to the floor, cream splattering everywhere.
 "I want the cake Hazel bought!"
-He looked up, his eyes eagerly fixed on Hazel.
+He looked up, his eyes fixed eagerly on Hazel.

 "It's fine, I bought all organic ingredients.
 Allen definitely won't be allergic."
 Hazel smiled at me, her tone thoughtful and attentive.